 4. Minimal nutrient loss: Cooking or reheating food using a microwave oven does not lead to significant loss of nutrients unlike in other cooking processes.
 Remember that exposing food under high temperatures alters it nutritional profile.
 However, microwave cooking minimizes nutrient loss because it heats food within a short amount of time.

 5. Recipe variety: There is more to microwave ovens than reheating food.
 A notable advantage of microwave cooking is its versatility, especially in considering the different foods that can be cooked and prepared using a microwave oven.
 These include brownies and flourless cakes, potato chips, blanched veggies, and baked pasta, among others.

-2. Uneven heat distribution: Another disadvantage of microwave cooking, especially in reheating previously cooked food is the susceptibility to uneven heating.
+Another disadvantage of using a microwave, especially in reheating previously cooked food is the susceptibility to uneven heating.
 The physical properties of food and its components, such as the size and shape, as well as their different thermal profiles affect how they absorb microwave energy.
 This leads to undistributed heating and ineffective repression of microorganism growth.

 Most of the reported accidents involving the use of microwave ovens involve burns and injuries form improper food handling.
 Moreover, a noteworthy problem of microwave cooking is exploding water.
 Water that is heated beyond the boiling temperature without signs of boiling is called super-heated water.
 Slight disturbance may cause this water to suddenly burst or explode as it releases built-up heat.

 To reiterate, susceptibility to food-borne diseases due to improper reheating method and thermal injuries due to improper food handling are the disadvantages of microwave cooking.
 In addition, a damaged microwave oven can lead to exposure to microwave energy and chemicals used in its magnetron.
 Using non-microwavable containers such as low-grade plastics runs the risks of contaminating the food with undesirable chemicals.